DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-15-removing-the-reference-number-and-searching-by-email-address.md

 - removing the reference number from the application list and details pages
 - removing the ability to search by reference number
 - adding the ability to search by email address

+## How we identify candidates and their applications

+We currently show 3 different identifiers:

+- reference number - this represents all applications the candidate made at the same time and is seen by providers and support agents
+- application choice ID - this represents the candidate’s individual applications and is seen by support agents
+- candidate ID - this represents the candidate and is seen by providers and support agents

+Some of these have alternative names and there are also some identifiers which we do not share with candidates or providers.
+There’s more information about this in the [proposal for how to deal with identifiers](https://docs.google.com/document/d/1lgX1RNWypscqf_7si89HHgZlAyasAgNYekHABFMgWaE/edit).

 ## What we want to find out